- Home

 - Vacant, Alternate 2

-23rd Annual Arbor Day Ceremony
+Arbor Day

 This year's Hunterdon County Shade Tree Commission's Arbor Day Ceremony was held at the Hunterdon County Arboretum.
 The ceremony coincided with the 150th anniversary of the first celebrated Arbor Day.
 The first Arbor Day was celebrated in Nebraska with the planting of over a million trees.